Ignoring and Escalating Warnings

 In Visual Studio, in the PostSharp tab of the project properties dialog.
 See Configuration for details.

-The value * can be used to escalate all warnings into errors.
+* can be used to escalate all warnings into errors.